TashfeenAhmed12/Capstone-Project-for-the-Google-Data-Analytics-Professional-Certificate/README.md

 •	Bellabeat’s marketing team can encourage users by educating and equipping them with knowledge about fitness benefits, suggest different types of exercises, calories intake and burn rate information on Bellabeat’s application.

 •	Most people use fitbit to track steps and calories burned, people don’t use to track sleep much.
-I will suggest focusing on steps, calories and sleep tracking more in application.
+I will suggest focusing on steps, calories more than sleep in application

 •	The relation between steps taken vs calories burned and very active minutes vs calories burned shows positive correlation.
 So, this can be a good marketing strategy.